Chan1w/RUL-ETSformer/README.md

 ---

 ##  📌 Citation
-If you find ETSformer useful, please consider citing:
+If you find Exformer useful, please consider citing:
 ```bibtex
 @ARTICLE{wang2025exponential,
   author={Wang, Chenhan and Bao, Zhengyi and Lin, Huipin and He, Zhiwei and Gao, Mingyu},